nikelborm/metals-service/README.md

 # Description

-Server expect process env variable `PORT` or if unpresent it will run on 3000 port by default
+Server expects process env variable `PORT` to be present.
+If it's not, server will default to 3000 port

 There is available only one single endpoint `/api/metalCosts`